 Change the text as follows:

-The FCS field is octets in length and contains a 16-bit ITU-T CRC.
-The FCS is calculated over the MHR and MAC payload parts of the frame..
+The FCS field is 2 octets in length and contains a 16-bit ITU-T CRC.
+The FCS is calculated over the MHR and MAC payload parts of the frame.
+This field shall be present only if the security enabled subfield is set to zero or if frame protection does not result in data expansion of the frame payload field (see 7.6.2.2.1).

 §7.2.2 Format of individual frame types